 Continuing Disability Reviews

-Learn about CDRs and how they may affect your ability to continue receiving Social Security Disability benefits.
+Learn about Continuing Disability Reviews ("CDRs") and how they may affect your ability to continue receiving Social Security Disability benefits.

-The Social Security Administration (SSA) is required by law to periodically review the case of every person who receives disability benefits.
-This process is called a continuing disability review (CDR) and is meant to identify recipients who might no longer qualify as disabled.
-If the SSA concludes after its CDR that your medical condition has improved enough that you can return to work, your Social Security benefits will end.
+The Social Security Administration is required by law to periodically review the case of every person who receives disability benefits.
+This process is called a continuing disability review (CDR) and is meant to identify recipients who might no longer be considered disabled.
+If, after your CDR has concluded, the agency determines that your medical condition has improved enough that you can return to work, your Social Security benefits will end.

 How Often Do Continuing Disability Reviews Happen?